reepal-bhavsar/reepal-bhavsar/README.md

 - 👋 Hi, I’m @reepal-bhavsar
-- 👀 I’m interested in creating new projects regarding php
+- 👀 I’m interested in creating new projects regarding php and web development
-- 🌱 I’m currently starting to learn symfony and laravel
+- 🌱 Currently I am enhancing my skills through Laravel, Typescript and other technologies
-- 💞️ I’m looking to collaborate on different chellenging projects for core php
+- 💞️ I’m looking to collaborate on different chellenging projects for core php and web development
 - 📫 Reach me @ reepal231994@gmail.com

 <!---